 Moving on, let’s address the most important aspect of any monitor: the display.

 The Acer Predator XB271HU is a 27-inch IPS monitor that not only boasts a 1440p resolution but also comes with a refresh rate of 144 Hz.
 As such, it offers both a crisp high-definition image and a snappy refresh rate.

 However, seeing as it uses an IPS panel, it’s obvious that the response time won’t be quite as low as with a TN monitor.
 But even so, the motion blur on the XB271HU is quite minimal, so unless you’re used to a high-quality TN panel, you likely won’t find anything to complain about.

 When it comes to the visuals, the IPS panel does a good job in regard to color accuracy but the monitor will need some calibrating since the default settings are far from being spot-on.
 The contrast is pretty much what you’d expect from this type of panel, and the same goes for the viewing angles.

 Now, there are two key issues with the XB271HU’s display, and that’s poor black uniformity and a lack of HDR support.

 Namely, there is some significant backlight bleed, which you are unlikely to notice in a well-lit room, but it can still be noticeable in dark scenes.
 More importantly, it is bound to be quite off-putting at night.
 And then there’s HDR support, or rather, lack thereof.
 This is a feature that many consider a must-have in an IPS monitor that comes at this price point.

 Every monitor with a high refresh rate needs adaptive sync, and the high-end ones such as the XB271HU usually come with Nvidia’s G-Sync, which has its own advantages and disadvantages compared to AMD’s FreeSync.

-Most notably, there’s the fact that Nvidia is involved in the production process of all G-Sync monitors and that each G-Sync monitor needs to live up to their quality standard.
+Most notably, there’s the fact that Nvidia is involved in the production process of all G-Sync monitors and that each G-Sync monitor needs to live up to its quality standard.
 This, of course, ensures the seamless implementation of this technology, but there’s a downside to this as well.